 Since then, the Center has grown in terms of dedicated staffing, reputation as well as projects, both federal and industrial.
 The Center has been extremely active in attending conferences and hosting separation events for emerging technologies and the end users, via roundtable sessions and dedicated workshops.

 As result of a reorganization effort within Fraunhofer USA, the Center was renamed as the Connecticut Center for Applied Separations Technologies (CCAST) in June 2020 and is now part of the University of Connecticut.
-The Center’s mission, staff, laboratories, equipment, on-going projects, work we do, etc remains status quo with the exception of the center’s stakeholders.
+The Center’s mission, staff, laboratories, equipment, on-going projects, and work we do remains the same.